 Email has an ability many channels don’t: creating valuable, personal touches – at scale. – David Newman

-Best Email Subject Lines Examples – A Compilation
+Best Email Subject Line Examples – A Compilation

 We have already established that email subject lines are the key to a successful email campaign.
 You can conduct A/B testing to finalize a subject line that will give you more open rates.
-Here are few examples of some great subject lines that received accolades from the recipients.
+Here are a few great email subject line examples that received accolades from the recipients.
 Take a note of these, and make sure all your email campaigns work their charms this year.